 - From Logan Airport (driving westbound on I-90) - when exiting the airport, follow the signs to enter Ted Williams Tunnel (toll charge).
 Take Exit 25 (to South Boston), stay in the right lane.
 Turn right onto Congress Street, then turn left onto B Street.
 At the next traffic lights turn right onto Seaport Blvd (changes to Northern Ave).
 At the end of Northern Ave, turn right on Tide Street, then make an immediate left onto Drydock Ave.
 Follow Drydock Ave and turn right on Black Falcon Ave.
 Follow the signs to the cruise ship terminal.

-Boston port also has facilities to handle cargo ships (bulk and container vessels).
+Boston port also has facilities to handle cargo ships (container carriers and bulk vessels).

 - UN-LOCODE (United Nations location code) - USBOS.